Which of the following is a property of the standard normal distr... | Study Prep in Pearson+

 1

-Recall the definition of the standard normal distribution: it is a special case of the normal distribution with specific parameters.
+Recall the definition of the standard normal distribution: it is a normal distribution with a mean of 0 and a standard deviation of 1.

-Identify the parameters of the standard normal distribution: the mean (\mu) and the standard deviation (\sigma).
-For the standard normal distribution, \mu = 0 and \sigma = 1.
+Understand that the standard normal distribution is symmetric about its mean, so it is not skewed to the right or left.

-Understand the shape of the standard normal distribution: it is symmetric about the mean, so it is not skewed to the right or left.
+Recognize that the standard normal distribution is defined for all real numbers, not just positive values.

-Recognize that the standard normal distribution is defined for all real values of \( x \), not just positive values.
+Remember that the variance of the standard normal distribution is the square of the standard deviation, which is 1, so the variance is exactly 1, not less than 1.

-Note that the shape of the standard normal distribution does not depend on sample size; it is a fixed theoretical distribution.
+Therefore, the key property is that the standard normal distribution has a mean of 0 and a standard deviation of 1.

 Watch next